 Balance: Adaptive Personalization

-Balance asks you about your goals, experience, and life situation, then builds a plan that adapts as you go.
+Balance asks you about your goals, experience, and life situation, then builds a meditation plan that adapts as you go.
 The voice is friendly without being saccharine.
-The personalization is genuine, not just window dressing on a generic library.
+The personalization is genuine, not just window dressing on a generic library; sessions reference what you said in onboarding, and the plan adjusts based on what you complete and skip.

 The downside is that the plan model is paywalled past the trial.
-If you want long-term access, you are subscribing.
-If you do subscribe, the depth and adaptation are genuinely strong.
+If you want long-term access to the personalized plan, you are subscribing.
+The free trial is generous enough to evaluate fairly, but it is not a permanent free product.
+If you do subscribe, the depth and adaptation are genuinely strong, especially for people who want a coach-style experience.

 Medito: Free Forever, Done Right

 Medito is a non-profit.
-The whole library is free.
-There are no ads, no upsells, and no "premium tier."
-Sessions cover everything from beginner basics to sleep stories to focused breathing.
+The whole library is free, donation-funded, with no ads, no upsells, and no premium tier.
+Sessions cover everything from beginner basics to sleep stories to focused breathing to body scans.
+The voice work is calm and unbranded, less Hollywood than Balance but more accessible to a wide range of users.

 The trade-off is less personalization.
-Medito gives you a library.
-You bring the discipline.
+Medito gives you a library, not a plan.
+You bring the discipline to choose what to do each day.
 For self-directed meditators this is freedom.
-For people who want a coach to tell them what to do, it can feel under-structured.
+For people who want a coach to tell them exactly what to do today, it can feel under-structured.
+The fix is to pair Medito with a simple weekly plan you write yourself, or with a daily-plan app like ooddle.

 ooddle: Meditation as One Pillar of Five

-ooddle treats Mind, including breathing and meditation, as one of five pillars: Metabolic, Movement, Mind, Recovery, and Optimize.
-The free Explorer tier gives you daily Mind sessions, breathing protocols, and a coherent plan that connects them to your sleep, walks, and meals.
+ooddle treats Mind, including breathing and meditation, as one of five pillars alongside Metabolic, Movement, Recovery, and Optimize.
+The free Explorer tier gives you daily Mind sessions, breathing protocols, and a coherent daily plan that connects those practices to your sleep, walks, and meals.
+The point is integration.
+Meditation is more effective when it is part of a regulated day than when it is an isolated session in an otherwise chaotic life.

 Key Differences